skydoves/ColorPickerView/README.md

    app:borderColor_AlphaSlideBar="@android:color/darker_gray" // sets a color of the border. app:borderSize_AlphaSlideBar="5"/> // sets a size of the border.
 ```

-We can attach and connect the `AlphaSlideBar` to our `ColorPickerView` using `attachAlphaSlider` method.
+You can attach and connect the `AlphaSlideBar` to your `ColorPickerView` using the `attachAlphaSlider` method.

 ```java
 AlphaSlideBar alphaSlideBar = findViewById(R.id.alphaSlideBar);
 colorPickerView.attachAlphaSlider(alphaSlideBar);
 ```

-We can make it vertically using the below attributes.
+If you want to implement a vertical style of slides, you can achieve it with the `rotation` attributes.

 ```gradle
 android:layout_width="280dp" // width must set a specific width size. android:layout_height="wrap_content"